mmathu/MixedSeeds/README.md

   *  **xUrlExtensionArray** This array contains the path of the website.
 If there is no path to the website input **''** instead.

-  *    If the articles can be retrieved on the website 'http://www.webarticles.com', enter that into the $xUrlarray.
+      If the articles can be retrieved on the website 'http://www.webarticles.com', enter that into the **$xUrlarray**.
      If the website contains a path, e.g 'http://www.articlewebsite.com/pathtoarticles', only enter the domain name  'http://www.articlewebsite.com'.
-     The '/pathtoarticles' would then be placed into the array xUrlExtensionArray.
+     The '/pathtoarticles' would then be placed into the array **$xUrlExtensionArray**.

       **NOTE: For one website url, ensure the 'domain name' and the 'path' have the same array index, in the arrays 'xUrlArray' and                       'xUrlExtensionArray'.**